Fablehaven: Grip of the Shadow Plague

 Fablehaven: Grip of the Shadow Plague is the third novel in the Fablehaven fantasy series written by Brandon Mull.
 The book was released on April 21, 2008.
 These stories often involve mythological creatures such as fairies.
-A sequel was released - Fablehaven: Secrets of the Dragon Sanctuary.
+A sequel, Fablehaven: Secrets of the Dragon Sanctuary, was released in 2009.

 Plot summary

 This book picks up where Fablehaven: Rise of the Evening Star leaves off, during the same summer of the second year at Fablehaven.
-During the Summer, Kendra is recruited by the Knights of the Dawn, a secret organization that opposes the society of the evening star, and for the first time, Kendra and Warren must visit another magical preserve, called Lost Mesa, that is located in the state of Arizona.
+During the Summer, Kendra is recruited by the Knights of the Dawn, a secret organization that opposes the Society of the Evening Star, and for the first time, Kendra and Warren must visit another magical preserve, called Lost Mesa, that is located in the state of Arizona.
 They reside there, with Lieutenant Dougan Fisk, and dragon tamer Gavin Rose (whom Kendra has feelings for).
 Another hidden artifact must be recovered from Lost Mesa, before The Society unveils it first.

 Meanwhile, Seth discovers that someone, or something, has released a plague throughout Fablehaven, that turns light creatures into dark creatures.
 His grandparents resolve to stay at Fablehaven to defend it, but it becomes clear that they can no longer protect the preserve.
 As light creatures can enter most places throughout the preserve, the same rules apply to their darker forms.
 As the plague spreads, Coulter is turned into a shadow and darkened Brownies overthrow the house and the caretakers flee with Seth to the grove around the naiad pool, now trapped inside Fablehaven.
 Seth, his grandparents, and Tanu must try to solve the mystery of the plague.
 Seth discovers that he has gained new abilities after destroying Fablehaven's revenant.
 He is able to communicate with the shadow Coulter, who remains on their side, hear the voices of prisoners from the dungeon that dwell underneath the main house, and speak the language of many creatures such as imps, goblins, trolls, demons, and giants.

 Kendra and the group at Lost Mesa manage to enter the Painted Mesa, the location of the artifact, and survive, though several members of the Knights are killed in the process.
 Kendra then discovers that Patton Burgess had retrieved the artifact and hidden it at Fablehaven.